 For rooftop drinking without the pretension, look no further than Berry Park.
 Situated on the border of Bushwick and Williamsburg, this two-floor bar features everything from soccer on projector screens to a cozy fireplace and a foosball table, ensuring diverse entertainment and an even more diverse crowd.
 Offerings on draft include pilsners and lagers from Germany, lagers from Spain and pale ales from Belgium, while stouts, IPAs and others are available by the bottle.

-Foosball at Berry Park in Williamsburg, Brooklyn, New York.
-Courtesy of Berry Park
+Try your hand at foosball at Berry Park Courtesy of Berry Park

 Bar, Belgian, Pub Grub, $$$